mlacey42/EleNa/README.md

 `conda activate ox`
 `activate ox`

-To run the back-end server use:
+To run the backend server use:
  `python app.py`